sbovo/MixedRealiity-FieldOfViewFeedback/README.md

 # MixedReality-FieldOfViewFeedback

-You would like to display som text in the field of view for you Windows Mixed Reality apps either Immersives or Holographics?
+You would like to display some text in the field of view for you Windows Mixed Reality apps either Immersives or Holographics?

 This project is for you!